EU seeks solution to keep arbitration in U.S. trade deal

 Malmstrom defended the ISDS mechanism, saying that European companies needed it because U.S. law does not bar discrimination against foreign investors.
 She said if only state-to-state disputes are allowed, only big cases would be pursued.

-If ISDS were modernised, she added, governments would not be bullied by big multinationals to change national legislation.
+If ISDS were modernized, she added, governments would not be bullied by big multinationals to change national legislation.

 “We would like to include a full article in the text that makes clear governments are free to pursue public policy objectives and that they can choose the level of protection they deem appropriate,” she said.